radareorg/radare2-book/src/configuration/charset.md

 It works of course for each architecture.
 Not only the gameboy.

-In the future we plan to allow people to use visual mode with the custom charset.
+You can also use visual mode with the custom charset for single char encodings.